-Your trip to the dentist should include regularly scheduled dental x-rays.
+Your trip to the dentist in Airdrie should include regularly scheduled dental x-rays.
 An x-ray is an imaging test that dentists use to get a clear image of your teeth and jaw to be able to plan what course of treatment to follow.
-This may mean filling cavities, braces or just a regular pat on the back for good oral hygiene.
+This may mean filling cavities, dental braces or just a regular pat on the back for good oral hygiene.

 In this type of procedure, the x-ray film is placed inside the mouth.
 This type of radiograph is the most common among all the types of dental x-rays.
 Intraoral radiographs provide a tremendous amount of detail, letting your dentist find cavities and check the health of your entire tooth–enamel to root.
 Types of intraoral x-rays include: